Digby, Nova Scotia: Government

 The town council consists of a mayor and four councillors.
 The offices of Digby County are located immediately adjacent to the town.
 Digby is represented provincially by the riding of Digby-Annapolis and federally by the riding of West Nova.
 Numerous provincial and federal services for the county and western Nova Scotia such Access Nova Scotia and the Department of Community and Social Services are located in Digby.

-Shopping and services

-There are two grocery stores located in Digby, both Atlantic Superstore and Sobeys.
-There is also a Walmart, a Canadian Tire, a Home Hardware, a Dollarama, a Shoppers Drug Mart, a Maritime Travel, a Telus and a Bell Aliant.

-Restaurants include franchises such as two Tim Hortons locations, Dairy Queen, Subway, Pizza Delight, KFC, and McDonald's along with several other locally owned restaurants filling the downtown Water Street area.
-Most of the locally owned restaurants serve seafood dishes with a high concentration on scallops.
-Many restaurants close during the winter months due to the slow tourism during that time.

-Downtown also has locally owned shops.

-Irving Oil and Circle K, Ultramar, Shell, and Esso have gas stations located in Digby.
+Amenities

 There is a Royal Canadian Mounted Police (RCMP) station located on Victoria Street.

-The Digby General Hospital, located on Warwick Street, provides medical care to the residents, including primary care, inpatient, restorative care, ambulatory, day surgery.
-Although they note on the website they provide emergency care, it is only available when a physician is available.
-Currently, the DGH is closed most Wednesdays (8 am to 8 pm) and Fridays (8 am to 8 pm).
-During those periods, patients are redirected to the CEC (collaborative emergency centre) in Annapolis Royal, Nova Scotia or Yarmouth, Nova Scotia in the case of an emergency.
-In October 2018, the base cost for a walk-in visit to the clinic at the hospital for a non-Canadian visitor was $900 Canadian; that fee excluded any doctor's charges, tests, or medicines.
-Similar charges applied at walk-in clinics located in Annapolis Royal, Yarmouth and other nearby towns.
+The Digby General Hospital, located on Warwick Street, provides medical care to the residents of Digby.
+This includes Emergency Care, Primary Care, Inpatient Care, Restorative Care, Ambulatory Care, Day Surgery, Renal Dialysis.
+Although they provide emergency care, the Emergency Room does close occasionally due to a lack of physician or nursing coverage.
+During closures, patients are advised to go to the nearest hospital (Yarmouth or Kentville).
+As of March 2024, the base cost for a visit to the Emergency Room at the hospital for a non-Canadian visitor is $897.50 Canadian; that fee excludes any doctor's fees, tests, or medicines.
+Similar charges apply in other hospitals and clinics.

-Banks located in Digby are RBC Royal Bank, CIBC, and Scotiabank, while the Ultramar has a Toronto-Dominion Bank ATM.